AmpllifAI-dev/upsurgeiq-frontend/FRONTEND_UI_VISION.md

 1. Navigate to "Distribute Press Release" page
 2. Select press release to distribute
 3. **Media List Selection Section:**
-   - Shows all "Ready" categories as checkboxes
+   - Shows all "Ready" categories as checkboxes with publication count
-   - Shows "Generating" categories with spinner (disabled, can't select yet)
+   - Shows "Being Generated" categories with spinner (disabled, can't select yet)
    - Shows "Not Generated" categories with "Generate Now" button
    - Displays credit cost: "3 lists selected = 3 credits"
+   - **Privacy reminder:** "Your press release will be sent to individual journalists at the selected publications.
+Contact details are not shown for security reasons."
 4. User can trigger generation of new lists on-the-fly
 5. User can save distribution for later if lists aren't ready yet